peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* An arbitrary-precision decimal number with the same value as the given sequence of bytes (interpreted as text).
+* An arbitrary-precision decimal number with the same value as the specified sequence of bytes (interpreted as text).

 **Throws:**